US health officials call for booster shots against COVID-19

 The organization's top scientist, Dr. Soumya Swaminathan, said: “We believe clearly that the data does not indicate that boosters are needed" for everyone.
 She warned that leaving billions of people in the developing world unvaccinated could foster the emergence of new variants and result in “even more dire situations."

-The researchers said it’s not clear how much of the decline is attributable to the delta variant and how much might be due to a more general weakening of immunity that could have been occurred against any strain.
+The researchers said it was not clear how much of the decline is attributable to the delta variant and how much might be due to a more general weakening of immunity that could have occurred against any strain.

-The infections studied included all infections, with or without symptoms.
+The study looked at all COVID-19 infections, with or without symptoms.
 The researchers said more work is needed to determine if there was a higher incidence of infections that resulted in severe illness.

-Another one of the studies looked at hospitalizations at 21 hospitals.
-It found vaccine effectiveness against COVID-19-associated hospitalization in inoculated people was 86% at two to 12 weeks after second dose, and 85% at 13 to 24 weeks after.
+Another one of the studies looked at 21 hospitals.
+It found that the vaccine's effectiveness in preventing the need for COVID-19-associated hospitalization was 86% at two to 12 weeks after the second dose, and 85% at 13 to 24 weeks after.

-The third study found that protection against hospitalizations stayed steady at about 95% over the nearly three months studied.
-And vaccine effectiveness against new laboratory-confirmed infections for all adults in New York state declined from about 92% in early May to about 80% in late July.
+The third study, conducted in New York state, found that protection against hospitalizations stayed steady at about 95% over the nearly three months examined.
+But vaccine effectiveness against new laboratory-confirmed infections declined from about 92% in early May to about 80% in late July.

 Associated Press writer Jamey Keaten in Geneva contributed to this story.